ThibArg/node-js-keynote2pdf/README.md

         * `step`: A string telling what is the current step (unzipping the file, converting, sending the pdf)
           * Possible values are "Unzipping the file", "Converting the file" and "Done"
           * Constants are provided: `keynote2pdf.k.STEP_UNZIP`, `keynote2pdf.k.STEP_CONVERT` and `keynote2pdf.k.STEP_DONE`
         * `pdf`: Full path to the pdf, result of the conversion.
-This property is null as long as `step` id not `keynote2pdf.k.STEP_DONE`
+This property is null as long as `step` is not `keynote2pdf.k.STEP_DONE`
     * When an error occured:
       * `inError` is not `null` and its `message` field contains the description of the problem
       * ìnData` has the following properties:
         * `uid`: A unique (string) identifier, to easily identify misc. requests when several are handled concurrently
         * `errorLabel`: As its name states.
-Very often, it will be the same as `inError.message`
+Most of the time, it is the same as `inError.message`.
+Let's say it's here for future use.

 ### Setup and Examples
 * Run only on Mac OS.
 Was developed under Mavericks (Mac OS X.9.n)